FluxML/Flux.jl/docs/src/models/overview.md

 3. Find better parameters by optimizing a loss function.
 4. Evaluate the learned model by assessing performance on test data.

-Let's drill down a bit to understand what's going on inside the individual layers of Flux.
+Let's drill down a bit to understand what's going on inside individual Flux layers.